 After ensuring that you are following all the basics that are discussed above and that the problem is still there, you should follow the methods explained below to get rid of it.

 Method 1: Ensure Your Printer is Compatible with AirPrint

 Before attempting any other solutions, it’s important to confirm that your printer is compatible with AirPrint.
 AirPrint is an Apple technology that enables wireless printing from iOS devices, and it’s available on many printers.
 However, some older printers may not support AirPrint.
 You can check the manufacturer’s website or the printer manual to confirm whether your printer is compatible with AirPrint.

 Method 2: Check Whether Your Device And Printer Are On Same Wi-Fi Or Not

-AirPrint requires that your iPhone or iPad and printer are connected to the same Wi-Fi network.
+For Apple AirPrint to work smoothly, it is mandatory that your printer and device be connected to the same Wi-Fi network.
 If your printer and device are on different networks, the AirPrint feature won’t work.
 To check whether both devices are connected to the same network, follow these steps:

 - Toggle Wi-Fi on/off on your devices.

 - Enable and disable Airplane mode, then reconnect to Wi-Fi.